 ASX Code: ESTX

-ETFS EURO STOXX 50® ETF (ASX code: ESTX) offers investors exposure to blue-chip companies across the eurozone.
+ETFS EURO STOXX 50® ETF (ASX Code: ESTX) offers investors exposure to 50 blue-chip companies across the eurozone.

 ESTX aims to provide investors with a return that, before fees and expenses, tracks the performance of the EURO STOXX 50® Index.
 The EURO STOXX 50® Index is designed to provide a blue-chip representation of supersector leaders from the eurozone.
 The index covers 50 stocks from 12 eurozone countries: Austria, Belgium, Finland, France, Germany, Greece, Ireland, Italy, Luxemburg, the Netherlands, Portugal and Spain.

 ESTX uses a full-replication strategy to track the index, meaning that it holds all of the shares that make up the index, in proportion to their weights in the index.
-It is also not currency hedged and so offers exposure to currency exchange movements between the euro and the Australian dollar.
+The fund is not currency hedged and so offers exposure to currency exchange movements between the euro and the Australian dollar.

-Cost-effective and simple exposure to the 50 largest companies across the eurozone in just one trade, including household names such as Siemens, Allianz, LVMH, and L’Oreal.
+Cost-effective and simple exposure to the 50 largest companies across the eurozone.

-Liquidity and transparency – the EURO STOXX 50® Index is one of the most traded and well-known indices in the world.
+Liquidity – the EURO STOXX 50® Index is one of the most traded indices in the world.

 Companies in ESTX are weighted by free-float market capitalisation.